Continuously Accredited by the State Bar of California Since 1978

-The majority of applicants to Glendale and other CBA law schools anticipate living and practicing law in the State of California.
+The majority of applicants to Glendale University College of Law and other CBA law schools anticipate living and practicing law in the State of California.

-Immediately upon graduation, CBA alumni are eligible to sit only for the California Bar Exam.
+Immediately upon graduation, alumni of all CBA law schools are eligible to sit only for the California Bar Exam.
 They take the exact same bar exam, receive the same license, and have the same rights, responsibilities, and privileges to practice law in California as the graduates of ABA accredited law schools.